We use cookies

 It’s a great idea to plug your merch during most videos and wear it on your channel often.

 The best spot to promote your merch in the video will depend on the content density, video length, and topic.
 For longer and more free-form content, promote your merch between segments.
-If your video is short or more serious, be careful about interrupting it and add a store link to your end screens through YouTube Studio instead.
+If your video is short or more serious, be careful about interrupting it—consider adding a store link to your end screens through YouTube Studio instead.

-The YouTube Partner Program is available in your region
+The YouTube Partner Program (YPP) is available in your region and you’re enrolled in it

-Your channel isn’t set as “Made for Kids”
+Your channel audience isn’t set as “Made for Kids”

-Your channel hasn’t received any Hate Speech Community Guidelines Strikes
+Your channel hasn’t received any Hate Speech Community Guideline Strikes

 Source: Unsplash